-The amount expensed on engineering and research activities relating to the development of new products or the improvement of existing products was approximately \$766,000 during 2010 as compared with \$1,559,000 during 2009.
+The amount expensed on engineering and research activities relating to the development of new products or the improvement of existing products was approximately \$900,000 during fiscal 2011 as compared with \$766,000 during fiscal 2010.
 These activities were conducted by both Company personnel and outside consultants.
-The Company expects that research and development costs will continue and it is planning to introduce a new offering during fiscal year 2011.
+The Company expects that research and development costs will continue and it is planning to introduce a new product offering during the first half of fiscal 2012.